GHOST BUSTERSMOVIE REVIEW

 When he lashes out in frustration at their secretary / receptionist, Janine, he quickly apologizes.

 Yet when he meets other people like himself - like the slimy, intrusive Walter Peck - he is compelled to competitively both best and openly mock them.
-It's this dynamic between all four of them that makes the whole thing work.
+It's this dynamic between all three of them that makes the whole thing work.

 GHOSTBUSTERS is quotable and enjoyable, both fun and funny, a cinematic achievement that even makes some of its cheesy special effects work.
 I've enjoyed this film so may times over the years I've lost count.
 GHOSTBUSTERS remains one of the funniest Horror comedies ever made and a cinematic classic that deserves all 5 shriek Girls.

 |Feo Amante's Horror Home Page, Feo Amante's Horror Thriller, and feoamante.com are owned and